Fleek-PIatform/website/src/content/docs/CLI/Functions/index.md

 To learn more about what the export declaration is, read the MDN Web docs [here](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export).

 :::note
-If you are creating a typescript based Fleek Function, please make sure that you create a file with the `.ts` extension, you can choose any name-
+If you are creating a TypeScript based Fleek Function, please make sure that you create a file with the `.ts` extension, you can choose any name-

 ```sh
 touch my-first-function.ts
 ```

-Here is what a simple function that returns the text "Hello world!" may look like in typescript -
+Here is what a simple function that returns the text "Hello world!" may look like in TypeScript -

 ```ts
 export const main = (params: any): string => {